WIN WIN GOTHENBURG SUSTAINABILITY AWARD

 FOR OUTSTANDING CONTRIBUTIONS TOWARDS A MORE SUSTAINABLE FUTURE

-The award is a non-profit organisation financed by the City of Gothenburg, Region Västra Götaland and several member organisations and companies.
-The winner is appointed by an independent jury containing members with diverse backgrounds within academia, politics and civil society.
-The jury selects a yearly award pertaining to current global relevance and the 17 Sustainable Development Goals.
+The award is a non-profit organisation financed by members who, like us, are committed to creating a better future.
+The winners are appointed by an independent jury containing members with diverse backgrounds within academia, politics and civil society.
+The Global Goals is our guide in the selection of a yearly theme.

 PREVIOUS WINNERS